 stella mccartney continues to create on her own terms

-"I am what I am, who are you?
-What the fuck you going to do?"
-As a freshly independent house, McCartney provided a sartorial lip-sync to Tygapaw's 'Who I Am'.
+“I am what I am, who are you?
+What the fuck you going to do?”
+Freshly independent following her split from Kering, McCartney provided a sartorial lip-sync to Tygapaw’s 'Who I am.'

 Photography: Mitchell Sams